alienator88/Pearcleaner/README.md

 ## Requirements
+> [!NOTE]
-- MacOS 13.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 13.0)
+> - MacOS 13.0+ (App uses a lot of newer SwiftUI functions/modifiers which don't work on any OS lower than 13.0)
-- Open Pearcleaner first time by right clicking and selecting Open.
+> - Open Pearcleaner first time by right clicking and selecting Open.
 This adds an exception to Gatekeeper so it doesn't complain about the app not being signed with an Apple Developer certificate
-- Full Disk permission to search for files and also Accessibility permission to delete/restore files
+> - Full Disk permission to search for files and also Accessibility permission to delete/restore files